CodingItWrong/reactnativetesting.io/docs/component/testing.md

 Here's what's going on:

 - `render()` renders the component to an in-memory representation that doesn't require an iOS or Android environment.
-- `queryByText()` finds a child component that contains the passed-in text, or null if it's not found
+- `getByText()` finds a child component that contains the passed-in text, or raises an error if it's not found
-- `expect()` creates a Jest expectation to check a condition. `.toBeTruthy()` checks that the value is truthy, which will be the case when an element is found and not when one is not found.
+- `expect()` creates a Jest expectation to check a condition.
+We don't *technically* need it here, as just calling `screen.getByText(…)` would cause the test to fail if not found and pass if found.
+But wrapping it in an `expect().toBeTruthy()` is a Testing Library convention to help readers of the test know that this is intended as an expectation.

 ## Interaction